Dynamite (2015 film): Storyline

 Shiv then follows the goons and reaches the place where Anamika is held gagged.
 He also manages to get the chip.
 They both run with goons behind them.
 Meanwhile, the leader of the goons, Billu arrives and starts following them.
 Shiv and Anamika try to open the card, but it requires a password.
 They go to Ranganath's office to take a diary containing all the passwords.
-They are still unable to crack the code and thus goes to a hotel to hack the code.
+They are still unable to crack the code and thus go to a hotel to hack the code.
 They are about to open the video when Shiv's friend comes.
 It slips from his mouth that goons are following him, to which Shiv replies that he never told him about the goons.
 Shiv's friend reveals that the goons offered him Rs.
 1 crore and at the same time, the goons arrive, and Shiv's friend is killed in a shootout.
 Shiv and Anamika are on the run again.
-They enter a mall as they come to know that the police are watching them and are on the side of goons on the order of IB minister Rishi Dev who is behind the card.
+They enter a mall and they come to know that the police are watching them and are on the side of goons on the order of IB minister Rishi Dev who is behind the card.
 Shiv asks Anamika to gather the media and hand over the card to the governor; meanwhile, he will distract the police.
-The police discover their location and kills a man who they assume to be Shiv.
-The police tells the media that Shiv used to supply drugs to Anamika, and they both killed Anamika's father and the police inspector.
+The police discover their location and kill a man who they assume to be Shiv.
+The police tell the media that Shiv used to supply drugs to Anamika, and they both killed Anamika's father and the police inspector.
 Meanwhile, an inspector also tells the minister about the video, and Shiv also sees the video when the central minister accidentally kills a model named Neha Sharma as she is pregnant with his child.
 Shiv copies the video to a pen drive while the minister kills the inspector watching the video.
-The minister deletes the video and thus not allowing it to be downloaded.
+The minister deleted the video and thus not allowing it to be downloaded.
 Meanwhile, it is revealed that the minister is a candidate for being the Prime Minister.
 Shiv summons a meeting with the minister, where Shiv tricks him into taking a bag containing the bomb.
-Shiva, through a distraction, takes the minister in a train.
+Shiva, through a distraction, takes the minister on a train.
 The police are on the run.
 Shiv starts recording the minister while Anamika sends the link of the video to renowned news channels.
-Just then, the police force gathered on the spot, and they arrest Shiv.
+Just then, the police force gathered on the spot, and they arrested Shiv.
 However, the video showing that the minister is saying that he killed Neha Sharma is still being telecast by a button camera which is revealed later.
 Seeing the video, the high command ordered the police to release Shiv and arrest the minister.